Merge plugin

 Redundant builds prevention

-Avoiding redundant builds saves time and resources by eliminating the need to reprocess unchanged code, leading to cost savings and better use of continuous integration servers.
-This also reduces the feedback loop for developers, boosting productivity and allows them to concentrate on valuable tasks like adding features or fixing bugs.
+Avoiding redundant builds saves time and resources by eliminating the need to reprocess unchanged code, leading to cost savings and more efficient use of continuous integration servers.
+This also shortens the feedback loop for developers, boosting productivity, and allows them to focus on valuable tasks like adding features or fixing bugs.

-Even though you might attempt to bypass the build process manually, pushing changes like a rebase will reset the build results.
+Although you might try to manually bypass the build process, pushing changes such as a rebase will reset the build results.
 Consequently, if your workflow requires a passing build check, you’ll need to rerun the build for those changes.

-This behavior can be enabled or disabled in the plugins that support it.
+This behavior can be toggled on or off in the plugins that support this functionality.